MISTAKES TO AVOID IN DOCKER IMAGES WITH REASON AND SOLUTION

 - Don’t RUN utility package update and install in separate lines/cache layer

-- Don’t use ADD instead of COPY
+- Don’t use ADD instruction in Dockerfile

-- Solution: Use version number as tag.
+- Solution: Use the version number in the tag.

 - Solution: Volume interactions can be done only in containers.

-- Don’t use single layered image
+- Don’t use a single-layered image

 - Reason: It is difficult to recreate, manage and distribute.

-- Don’t store credentials in image
+- Don’t store credentials in the image

-- Reason: Increase vulnerability for container.
+- Reason: Increases vulnerability for the container.

 - Solution: Use confidential parameters as Environment variables integrated with Vault.

-- Don’t run processes as root user
+- Don’t run processes as the root user

 - Don’t rely on IP address

-- Don’t let containers run non-monitored
+- Don’t let containers run unmonitored

 - Don’t let the container write logs to local files

 - Solution: Integrate with a centralized logging solution and redirect logging to the STDOUT.